aglavic/plotpy/README.txt

   tar -xvvzf Plot-script-{VERSION}.tar.gz

-  You now have to options, link the script to your bin-directory and run it from this folder or install it as python module(not recommanded at the moment):
+  You now have two options, link the script to your bin-directory and run it from this folder or install it as python module(recomanded):

 2a- Link the script using the install shell script:
   In the folder type: